FishMaster93/AFFIA3K/README.md

-The following figures are images and audio Mel-spectrum with different fish feeding intensity.
+The following figures are images and audio Mel-spectrogram with different fish feeding intensity.